cvetomir-todorov/CecoChat/docs/research-main-problems.md

 ## Sending messages

-Kafka provides a delivery handler callback which is used to send an ACK to clients indicating the persistance status.
+Kafka provides a delivery handler callback which is used to send an ACK to clients indicating the persistence status.
 In order to guarantee durability the replication factor needs to be increased to 2 or 3.
 There needs to be at least 1 in-sync replica.
-Using this configuration once the message gets into the Kafka cluster then the small likelyhood of 2 brokers failing will mean a very small percentage of messages will be lost.
+Using this configuration once the message gets into the Kafka cluster then the small likelihood of 2 brokers failing will mean a very small percentage of messages will be lost.
 If the ACK is negative then automatic retry would not be used in order to avoid self-inflicted DDoS.
 The client UI would simply present the user with indication that the message hasn't been processed and interactive means for it to be re-sent.

 ## Receiving messages